skoudoro/skoudoro.com/portfolio/content/index.md

 <div style="text-align: center;">Wow, I am glad you made it until here!
 Time for fun stuff.</div></br>

-- I'm married with an amazing wife named Telesilla and proud dad of 2 young kiddos (Helio & )
+- I'm married with an amazing wife named Telesilla and proud dad of 2 young kiddos (Helio & Seleny)
 - I played basketball for a long time.
 I was also basketball coach for many years (10+)
 - In general, I'm big into sports, it is crazy what a human body can do!
 - Living in USA, french, grow up in France, spend a lot of summer in benin, greek by adoption (I need to lear, I do not understand my kids when they talk to my wife 😅)